How we helped Sanquin to discover successful project delivery is in their blood

 In a first stage, our consultants helped establishing ‘one project management language’ and shared organizational best practices within the project organization.
 They used an educational program, with PMI’s PMBOK® Guide as shared key-reference, to improve the project management competencies of more than 100 staff members.
 This way, our consultants reinforced the practice of focused teamwork by all staff members working in projects.

 In the second stage, we have set up a better-oiled project portfolio management process, with ‘simplification of the project categorization’.
 This allowed Sanquin to make decisions at the appropriate levels and as a result the organization achieved a more realistic and feasible project portfolio.
+Interested in bringing Simplicity into your project organization?
+Read our white paper about Simplicity and get inspired!

 Currently, Sanquin has gained much more control over the selection, progress, turnaround time and management of their project portfolio; projects having a well-defined high-level project scope, which leads to better integrated and strategically aligned project planning (resources, budget, schedule and risks).
 The project portfolio is also delivered by better educated project teams.
 This way, the organization is realizing more business value by delivering the right projects, better, faster and with less effort.